krisisurf/Hyperlapse-Robot/README.md

 # Hyperlapse-Robot
-A electric mobile robot for creating hyperlapse videos using RaspberryPi.
+An electric mobile robot for creating hyperlapse videos using RaspberryPi.